thestalkers/policies/com/github/docs/en-site-policy-github-terms-github-terms-for-additional-products-and-features.md

 [GitHub Copilot](#github-copilot)
 ----------

-For GitHub Copilot Business and Copilot Enterprise license holders, your use of GitHub Copilot is governed by the [GitHub Copilot Product Specific Terms](https://github.com/customer-terms/github-copilot-product-specific-terms).
+For GitHub Copilot Business and Copilot Enterprise license holders who purchase directly from GitHub, your use of GitHub Copilot is governed by the [GitHub Generative AI Services Terms](https://github.com/customer-terms/github-generative-ai-services-terms).

+If you purchase through Microsoft, your use of GitHub Copilot is governed by [Microsoft's Product Terms](https://www.microsoft.com/licensing/terms).

 For all other GitHub Copilot users, your use of GitHub Copilot is governed by [Section J (AI Features) of the GitHub Terms of Service](/en/site-policy/github-terms/github-terms-of-service#j-ai-features-training-and-your-data).